Introduction

 Jungmin Kim (SAILab, KAIST AI)

 Class Activation Maps(CAM) is motivated by CNN's ability to localize the discriminative regions for classification.
-XAI methods based on Activation (Grad-CAM, Grad-CAM++, etc.) have been developed to improve the limiations of previous activation methods.
+XAI methods based on Activation (Grad-CAM, Grad-CAM++, etc.) have been developed to improve the limitations of previous activation methods.
 In this session, we explore the motivation of CAM based methods and how the other methods are developed.

 7. Perturbation-based explanations